KenjiroShiraishi/explanatory-models-in-tcm/materials.md

 ## 📄 Contents

-- `PatientSurvey_JP.pdf` — Japanese version of the patient questionnaire  https://github.com/KenjiroShiraishi/explanatory-models-in-tcm/blob/main/PatientSurvey_JP.pdf
+- Japanese version of the patient questionnaire  https://github.com/KenjiroShiraishi/explanatory-models-in-tcm/blob/main/PatientSurvey_JP.pdf
-- `PatientSurvey_EN.pdf` — English version of the patient questionnaire  https://github.com/KenjiroShiraishi/explanatory-models-in-tcm/blob/main/PatientSurvey_EN.pdf
+- English version of the patient questionnaire  https://github.com/KenjiroShiraishi/explanatory-models-in-tcm/blob/main/PatientSurvey_EN.pdf
 - (Optional) Posters, handouts, or workflow templates used in clinical explanation
-- Any other tools, forms, or supporting materials relevant to the project
+- Any other tools, forms, or supporting materials relevant to the projectThreeDomainsModel.pdf

 ## 🧭 Purpose